YanaDev49/Acing-AWS/EC2-Purchasing-Options.md

 ![MilkMochaGIF](https://github.com/user-attachments/assets/588fadad-4dd7-498c-8dc8-690b06bcc3a6)

 #### Did you know that there are different purchasing options for EC2 instances?
-These purchasing options depend on the storage, workload and time length of use for your instance!
+These purchasing options depend on the storage, workload and length of time for the use of your instance!

 | **Purchasing Option**   | **Description**                                                                                                                                               |
 |-------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|